Top Things to do in Chattanooga, Tennessee

 Rock City

 On a clear day, you can see seven states from Rock City.
-It's about 15 minutes outside the city, though it's commonly visited in the same trip.
+It's about 15 minutes from downtown, but it's commonly regarded as one of the top things to do in Chattanooga.
 Opening to tourists in 1932, the attraction offers remarkable views from Lookout Mountain.
 You'll start by going through the scenic Rock City Gardens, which takes you on a bridge straight to Lover's Leap.

-After enjoying Lover's Leap and circling around to see the waterfall, you'll head into Fairyland Caverns.
-The caverns have sculpted scenes of popular fairy tales, which are present due to Frieda Carter, the wife of Rock City's founder Garnet Carter.
-She had a great love for European folklore.
+After enjoying Lover's Leap and marveling at the waterfall, you'll head into Fairyland Caverns.
+The caverns have sculpted scenes of popular fairy tales, which were made possible by Rock City founder Garnet Carter's wife Frieda.
+The section was inspired by Frieda's love of European folklore.
 Another thing you'll see along the way?
 Gnomes.
-Rock City is home to 78 garden gnomes for you to find.
+Rock City is home to 78 garden gnomes that make for a fun scavenger hunt.
 At the end of the caverns, you'll trek through Mother Goose Village to see scenes from nursery rhymes, such as the "Three Little Pigs" and "Humpty Dumpty."

 Ruby Falls

 Ruby Falls is an 145-foot waterfall underneath Lookout Mountain.
-It was discovered by Leo Lambert, who purchased the land above it and ordered his team to build an elevator downward.
-When a gush of air was felt, the team, including Lambert, started crawling through a small opening before eventually finding the waterfall.
-He named it after his wife, who was, obviously, named Ruby.
+It was discovered in 1928 by Leo Lambert, who purchased the land above it and ordered his team to build an elevator downward.
+When a gush of air was felt, the team, including Lambert, started crawling through a small opening to be greeted by the waterfall.
+He named it after his wife, who was obviously called Ruby.

-Visitors descend in an elevator before walking through twisting caves with beautiful rock formations until finally reaching the treasure at the end.
-The waterfall is located 1,120 feet underground.
+Visitors descend in an elevator before walking through twisting caves with beautiful rock formations, finally reaching the treasure at the end.
+The waterfall's location is 1,120 feet underground.

 Tennessee Aquarium

-Although the Tennessee Aquarium once only had a single fresh water building, it has since expanded to include a salt water section.
-The first building you enter is the River Journey Building, where you can see a variety of fish, alligators, and my personal favorite, river otters.
-A notable part of the River Journey section is the "Rivers of the World" exhibit - a section that highlights creatures that live in key rivers across numerous countries.
+Although the Tennessee Aquarium once only had a fresh water building, it was expanded in 2005 to include a salt water section.
+The first building you enter is called River Journey, where you can see a variety of fish, alligators, and my personal favorite, river otters.
+A notable part of the River Journey is the "Rivers of the World" exhibit - a section that highlights river-dwelling creatures from around the globe.

-The 2005 addition of the Ocean Journey building saw an introduction to sharks, stingrays, and sea turtles.
-One of the first things you do upon entering is visit the touch tank, where you can get up close and personal with stingrays and fish (No need to worry, the stingrays no longer have stingers).
+The addition of the Ocean Journey building saw an introduction to sharks, stingrays, and sea turtles.
+Here, you'll be greeted by a touch tank almost immediately, allowing up-close-and-personal access to fish and stinger-free stingrays.
 The two buildings combine to make The Tennessee Aquarium one of the top visited aquariums in the United States.

 Hunter Museum of American Art & Bluff View Art District

-The Hunter Museum of American Art is located in the art district.
-It features a modern wing, a brutalist wing, and the classic section in the Faxon-Thomas Mansion.
+The Hunter Museum of American Art can be found in the art district.
+It features a modern wing, a brutalist wing, and a classic section in the Faxon-Thomas Mansion.
 While visiting the museum, you'll get to see African Impressionism, regional work, and contemporary art dated after World War II.
-With more than 100 years of art, visitors enjoy pieces from the colonial period to present day
+With more than 100 years of art, the museum includes pieces dating from the colonial period to present day.

 The Bluff View Art District itself spans 1.5 city blocks and includes eateries, small shops, and artsy sculptures.
 The area is also home to the River Gallery, which showcases work from both local and national artists.